 -

-Select a Model API from the Model APIs page.
+Select a Domino endpoint from the Endpoints page.

 -